Umayyad Caliphate

-The Umayyad Caliphate or Umayyad Empire (/uːˈmaɪæd/; ٱلْخِلَافَة ٱلْأُمَوِيَّة) was the second caliphate established after the death of the Islamic prophet Muhammad and was ruled by the Umayyad dynasty from 661 to 750.
-It succeeded the Rashidun Caliphate, of which the third caliph, Uthman ibn Affan, was also a member of the clan.
-The Umayyad family established dynastic, hereditary rule with Mu'awiya ibn Abi Sufyan, the long-time governor of Greater Syria, who became caliph after the end of the First Fitna in 661.
-After Mu'awiya's death in 680, conflicts over the succession resulted in the Second Fitna, and power was eventually claimed by Marwan ibn al-Hakam, from another branch of the clan.
-Syria remained the Umayyads' core power base thereafter, with Damascus as their capital.
+The Umayyad Caliphate, or the Umayyad Empire (/uːˈmaɪæd/; ٱلْخِلَافَة ٱلْأُمَوِيَّة), was the second Islamic caliphate, ruled by the Umayyad dynasty from 661 to 750.
+It succeeded the Rashidun Caliphate, whose third caliph, Uthman ibn Affan, was also a member of the Umayyad clan.
+The Umayyad family established hereditary rule under Mu'awiya ibn Abi Sufyan, the long-time governor of Syria, who became caliph in 661 after emerging victorious in the First Fitna.
+Syria served as the caliphate's metropolitan province thereafter, with Damascus as its capital.

+Umayyad authority was later challenged in the Second Fitna, during which the Sufyanid line of Mu'awiya (which includes only the first three Umayyad caliphs) was replaced in 684 by Marwan ibn al-Hakam, who founded the Marwanid line that became the ruling Umayyad house henceforth.
+His son and successor Abd al-Malik ibn Marwan restored Umayyad control over the Caliphate after defeating the Zubayrids in 692.
+Abd al-Malik made key reforms to the administrative structure of the caliphate, including the centralization of caliphal power, the restructuring of the military, and policies of Arabization and Islamization within the bureaucracy.

-The Umayyads continued the Muslim conquests, conquering Ifriqiya, Transoxiana, Sind, the Maghreb and Hispania (al-Andalus).
-At its greatest extent, the Umayyad Caliphate covered 11100000 km2, making it one of the largest empires in history in terms of area.
-The dynasty was toppled by the Abbasids in 750.
-Survivors of the dynasty established themselves in Córdoba which, in the form of an emirate and then a caliphate, became a world center of science, medicine, philosophy and invention during the Islamic Golden Age.
+The Umayyads advanced the early Muslim conquests, conquering the Maghreb, the Iberian Peninsula, Central Asia and Sindh.
+At its greatest extent, the Umayyad Caliphate covered an area of 5000000–5790000 sqmi, making it one of the largest empires in history.
+However, the constant warfare exhausted the caliphate's resources, while revolts and tribal rivalries weakened it from within.
+In 750, the Abbasids overthrew Caliph Marwan II, and most of the Umayyad family were slain.
+But one of the survivors, Abd al-Rahman I, a grandson of Caliph Hisham ibn Abd al-Malik, established an independent state in al-Andalus with its capital at Córdoba, which became a major center of science, medicine, philosophy and invention during the Islamic Golden Age.

 The Umayyad Caliphate ruled over a vast multiethnic and multicultural population.
-Christians, who still constituted a majority of the caliphate's population, and Jews were allowed to practice their own religion but had to pay the jizya (poll tax) from which Muslims were exempt.
-Muslims were required to pay the zakat, which was earmarked or hypothecated explicitly for various alms programmes for the benefit of Muslims or Muslim converts.
-Under the early Umayyad caliphs, prominent positions were held by Christians, some of whom belonged to families that had served the Byzantines.
-The employment of Christians was part of a broader policy of religious accommodation that was necessitated by the presence of large Christian populations in the conquered provinces, such as in their metropolitan province of Syria.
-This policy also boosted Mu'awiya's popularity and solidified Syria as his power base.
-The Umayyad era is often considered the formative period of Islamic art.
+Christians, who still constituted a majority of the caliphate's population, and Jews were allowed to practice their own religion in exchange for the payment of jizya, from which Muslims were exempt.
+Muslims were required to pay the zakat, which was explicitly collected for the purposes of charity and for the benefit of Muslims or Muslim converts.
+Under the early Umayyad caliphs, prominent administrative positions were held by Christians, some of whom belonged to families that had served under the Byzantines.
+The employment of Christians was part of a broader policy of religious toleration that was necessitated by the presence of large Christian populations in the conquered provinces, including in their heartland of Syria.
+This policy also helped to increase Mu'awiya's popularity and solidified Syria as his power base.
+The Umayyad era is often considered the formative period of Islamic art and architecture.